 During this period Train Control Offices were developed to take full advantage of the opportunities offered by telegraph and telephone networks to manage, or regulate, traffic on the railway more strategically.
 Train Control can be considered as a hierarchical step above the signal box.
 While the Signalman controls the movement of individual trains locally, the Controller maintains an overview of railway operations throughout an area, ensuring that trains run to the timetable, that staff are available to crew the trains, that rolling stock and motive power are in the right places, and so on.

 3. 1920s to 1950s

 By the 1920s the application of electrical technology to signalling allowed a signalman to observe and control the movement of trains beyond the area in view from the windows of his box.
 Electric track circuiting showed the progress of a train by the illumination of lights successively on a diagram.
 Power operation of signals and points provided the potential for control well beyond the reach of mechanical systems which relied on wires, rods and pulleys.

-The introduction of electric track circuiting in the 1920s at Grantham paved the way for the partial introduction of colour light signalling on open stretches of line in the 1930s.
+The introduction of electric track circuiting in the 1920s at Grantham paved the way for the introduction of automatic colour light signalling on open stretches of line in the 1930s.
 This was vital for the reliable operation of the prestigious new Silver Jubilee, Coronation and West Riding Limited streamlined high speed passenger services.
 Grantham North and Grantham South boxes were the most affected, both having relay rooms constructed nearby.
 Signalmen at these boxes then assumed control of, or monitored, several miles of the main lines to the north and south of the station, allowing the closure of some outlying smaller boxes.
 This was the last major upgrade before traditional signalling was swept away in the early 1970s.